johnshopkins/twitterhook/README.md

 # TwitterHook

-A PHP library to interact with the GET methods of the Twitter API using single user sign-on OAuth authentication.
+A PHP library to interact with the Twitter's REST API using single user sign-on OAuth authentication.

 ## Example
 HttpExchange and Resty components autoloaded with Composer.